Shark Boy: World Wrestling All Stars (2002)

+World Wrestling Entertainment (2003)

+On March 11, 2003, Shark Boy wrestled a dark match for the World Wrestling Entertainment where he lost to Chris Kanyon.
+A month later on April 21, he lost to Christopher Nowinski on Sunday Night Heat which aired on April 27.

 Total Nonstop Action Wrestling (2002–2015)

 On July 31, 2002, Shark Boy made his Total Nonstop Action Wrestling (TNA) debut in a dark match losing to Jimmy Rave.

 On the August 14, 2002 weekly TNA pay-per-view, Shark Boy showed up on Disco Inferno's talk segment Jive Talkin without his mask playing the character Dean Baldwin, a fictional brother of the famous Baldwin actors.

 In 2003, he had a team with New Jack that involved getting New Jack to play board games such as Chutes and Ladders with Shark Boy.
 When New Jack left, Mad Mikey started teaming with Shark Boy before his untimely death in November 2003 and in 2004, he teamed with D-Ray 3000 which was his most successful tag team run.
 In 2008, he returned to TNA after a brief hiatus from a kayfabe coma suffered from multiple ambushes, and tweaked his Shark Boy gimmick into that of a Stone Cold Steve Austin tribute, even going as far as to drink "Clam Juice" (a reference to Austin's infamous beer drinking) in the ring after his matches.
 Upon his gimmick change, he would occasionally team up with Curry Man to form a comedic tag team that was a moderate success.
 After this gimmick change he started to talk, something he had not been heard to do before.

 Shark Boy took part in TNA's TerrorDome match on May 10, but it was won by Kaz.
 Because of that TerrorDome match, Shark Boy was injured; he returned backstage on the July 17 episode of Impact! with Curry Man and Super Eric as part of a Justice League knock off, called The Prince Justice Brotherhood (a reference to Abyss' former name Prince Justice), where he got whipped by Beer Money, Inc. during a backstage segment.
 He appeared again with the Brotherhood on the July 24 episode of Impact!.
 Roll returned on the February 5 edition of Impact!, only to lose to the debuting Brutus Magnus in a squash match.
 He returned at the August 18 tapings of Impact!, only to lose against Sheik Abdul Bashir in a match broadcast on the TNA website.
 He was again featured on a web match after the August 31 tapings of Impact!, in another losing effort to Consequences Creed.
 This was his last match with the company for some time, and on October 13, 2010, Shark Boy's profile was removed from TNA's website while he spent some time working as a referee and road agent for the company.